• Home

 2021-2031 Strategic Plan - Achieving a healthy, sustainable park system.

-Instead of providing education that promotes the general ecological and societal importance of night sky conservation, or the especially important preservation of the Goldendale Observatory's night sky natural resource, Washington State Parks now prefers to "pander" to the conflicting goals of the local business and political community's opposition to night sky conservation advocacy and lighting code enforcement.
-Goldendale Observatory Director Carpenter echo's the statements of Jonathan Lewis, the former Chamber of Commerce Vice President who stated that the business community sees the Observatory as an "amusement park," its primary objective being to "fill up hotel rooms and restaurant parking spaces."
-This preference for local economic exploitation over protection of the night sky natural resource is counter to what most people would consider important – especially for people who visit the Observatory from more heavily light-polluted urban and suburban areas and desire a dark night sky experience.
+Instead of providing education that promotes the general environmental, ecological, and societal importance of night sky conservation, or the especially important conservation and preservation of the Goldendale Observatory's night sky natural resource for astronomical purposes, Washington State Parks now prefers to "pander" to the conflicting goals of the local business and political community's opposition to night sky conservation advocacy and lighting code enforcement.
+Goldendale Observatory Director Carpenter echoes the statements of Jonathan Lewis, the former Chamber of Commerce Vice President who stated that the business community sees the Observatory as an "amusement park," its primary objective being "to getting people to stay at the hotels."
+Note that the Greater Goldendale Area Chamber of Commerce is directly subsidized by the City of Goldendale via hotel occupancy taxes.

 The initial and subsequently approved International Dark-Sky Association (IDA) application for designation as an International Dark Sky Park includes a November 2008 statement from then Washington State Parks Director Rex Derr that as part of the Goldendale Observatory's educational efforts, "people are encouraged to be aware of how to preserve the dark night sky environment."
 Derr added that the Goldendale Observatory's dark night sky was considered part of Washington State Parks "premier destinations of uncommon quality, including state and regionally significant natural, cultural, historical and recreational resources that are outstanding for the experience, health, enjoyment and learning of all people."
 Because of this support, in 2010 the Goldendale Observatory State Park became the sixth International Dark Sky Park designated in the world.

-Eight years later, the new Goldendale Observatory State Park Interpretive Specialist Troy Carpenter failed to submit a required annual report to the IDA that was due in October 2016.
+Several years later, the recently installed Goldendale Observatory State Park Interpretive Specialist Troy Carpenter failed to submit a required annual report to the IDA that was due in October 2016.
 In November at a meeting of the Rose City Astronomers in Portland, Oregon, Carpenter failed to even mention the Goldendale Observatory State Park was the only International Dark Sky Park in the Pacific Northwest, and publicly stated that light pollution at the Observatory was "a low priority," and claimed dark sky education was a "politically charged issue" and "makes us very unpopular" – without a shred of evidence to support this assertion.
 David Ingram of the Dark Skies Northwest Chapter of the IDA was particularly not impressed by Carpenter, noting that previous Goldendale Observatory Interpretive Specialist Steve Stout championed achieving one of the first International Dark Sky Park designations in the world, and was "a strong and unapologetic advocate for protecting the skies over GOSP."
 In contrast, Ingram noted Carpenter "does not seem to have the heart or will to acknowledge the historical dark sky stewardship of Goldendale Observatory State Park...
 In fact, he seems clearly willing to step away from that heritage."

 This forced the Washington State Parks Administration to submit a more detailed revised annual report in April 2017.
 This included night sky quality measurements made by Carpenter that were grossly inaccurate, and falsely indicated it might no longer meet any International Dark Sky Park night sky quality criteria.
 Given Carpenter's well-established history of making false statements in his annual reports to the IDA, and obvious lack of interest in an International Dark Sky Park designation which resulted in the suspension to begin with, it's flabbergasting that the Washington State Parks administration would gullibly trust and submit these obviously defective night sky quality measurements - demonstrating a lack of knowledgeable and qualified Observatory consultation or oversight.
 And while it acknowledged Carpenter had previously failed to provide dark sky education programs or conservation advocacy, it listed no subsequent dark sky education programs or advocacy meeting clearly described IDA standards.

 Commendably with this attempt to lift the suspension of the International Dark Sky Park designation, Washington State Parks Climate and Sustainability Coordinator and Interpretive Program Manager Ryan Karlson stated “Preserving the dark sky at the Goldendale Observatory is part of our mission" and "we will promote the value of preserving our dark skies and support educational outreach to reduce the impacts of light pollution and other threats to this vulnerable natural resource.”
-Additionally, Washington State Parks Director Don Hoch told the IDA that Carpenter's "low priority" comments did not reflect Washington State Parks position, and that Washington State Parks supported and would be "providing educational experiences that help raise awareness of the impacts of light pollution on this valuable resource - the dark sky experience."
+Emphasis added.
+Furthermore, Washington State Parks Director Don Hoch told the IDA that Carpenter's "low priority" comments did not reflect Washington State Parks position, and that Washington State Parks supported and would be "providing educational experiences that help raise awareness of the impacts of light pollution on this valuable resource - the dark sky experience."
 Emphasis added.

-Washington State Parks bureaucracy is apparently so poorly managed that after the above statements were made by Washington State Parks leadership, Carpenter "didn't get the memo."
+Observatory Director Carpenter's popularity as a public entertainer, which has led to increased visitation and Discover Pass sales, also has resulted in the The Tail Wags the Dog: Washington State Parks bureaucracy is apparently so poorly managed that after the above statements were made by Washington State Parks leadership, Carpenter "didn't get the memo."
 Solidly in the pocket of the local business interests and politicians, and seemingly defiant of Washington State Park's top management officials - he continued refusing to provide any night sky conservation education or advocacy during the several months of the International Dark Sky Park suspension.

 At the same time, and also in direct conflict with Karlson's and Washington State Parks Director Hoch's statements to the IDA regarding provision of "educational outreach" and "experiences," Steve Brand, Washington State Parks Partnership and Planning manager referred to a dark night sky at the Goldendale Observatory as a "concept," and required the Friends of Goldendale Observatory to remove night sky conservation education and advocacy from their official Operating Plan, stating it was "not part of operating the Park."

-or an astronomical observatory - let alone both.
+These statements are inconsistent with and inappropriate for an International Dark Sky Park or an astronomical observatory - let alone both.
 It's the equivalent of a hospital's surgical services manager stating that a sterile operating room environment is only a "concept" for a hospital, and not a part of actually providing surgical services.
+The result of Brand's directive was that there would be no officially sanctioned night sky education or conservation advocacy from anyone associated with Washington State Parks.

 Removing night sky conservation education and advocacy from the Friends Operating Plan also nullified Carpenter's previous public praise for - and total reliance on - the Friends of Goldendale Observatory to do what Washington State Parks was obligated to do as an IDA certified International Dark Sky Park.
 As opposed to himself, Carpenter publicly stated "Our Friends group, however, does care very much about light pollution and they do work hard."
 Prior to this, however, Carpenter condemned the Friends for their light pollution and night sky education activities in writing as a "wasting money" and "hippy dippy activism."